HindujaB/siddhi-io-prometheus-original/README.md

 ## How to contribute
 * Report issues at <a target="_blank" href="https://github.com/HindujaB/siddhi-io-prometheus/issues">GitHub Issue Tracker</a>.

-* Send your contributions as pull requests to the <a target="_blank"https://github.com/HindujaB/siddhi-io-prometheus">master branch</a>.
+* Send your contributions as pull requests to the <a target="_blank" href="https://github.com/HindujaB/siddhi-io-prometheus">master branch</a>.

-## Running Integration tests in docker containers(Optional)
+## Running Integration tests in docker containers (Optional)
 * The prometheus sink can be tested with the docker base integration test framework.
 The test framework initialize a docker container with required configuration before execute the test suit.

   To start integration tests,